SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The date for the Chinese New Year parade in San Francisco changes every year, as it is timed with the lunar calendar.

-The entire celebration lasts for about a month, with a street fair, flower market, and other fun activities leading up to the annual SF parade.
+The celebration lasts about a month, with a street fair, flower market, and other fun activities leading up to the annual SF parade.

 It starts in downtown SF and weaves back and forth through Chinatown, ending near Columbus and Jackson in North Beach.
 The highlight is the dragon toward the end of the evening.